Work Here?

 2008

 DuckDuckGo provides a search engine that prioritizes user privacy by not tracking search history or personal information.
 Users can search the internet without their data being collected or sold, ensuring a secure browsing experience.
 Unlike traditional search engines that rely on tracking user behavior for targeted advertising, DuckDuckGo generates revenue through non-tracking ads and affiliate partnerships with e-commerce sites.
-This approach allows them to maintain user privacy while still earning income.
+This approach allows the company to maintain user privacy while still earning income.
 DuckDuckGo also engages in educational initiatives to promote privacy awareness, positioning itself as a leader in the online privacy market.
-The company's goal is to empower users to take control of their personal information and set a new standard of trust in online searching.
+The goal of DuckDuckGo is to empower users to take control of their personal information and set a new standard of trust in online searching.

 Help us improve and share your feedback!
 Did you find this helpful?